TypeScript async callback with parameters

 }

-In component file, create callback function which needs to be executed after a service call is successfully completed.
+In the component file, create callback function which needs to be executed after a service call is successfully completed.

 import { Component } from '@angular/core';